-7. Monthly fees are calculated by dividing the weekly cost by 7, multiply by 365 and divide by 12.
+7. Monthly fees are calculated by dividing the weekly cost by 7, multiplying the weekly cost by 52 and dividing by 12.
 This averages the cost over the year, taking into account 4 and 5 week months.
 Fees are usually reviewed on an annual basis and at least 4 weeks advance noticed will be given.

 8. All fees must be paid one month in advance.
 Employees who are contracted to work for Mid and South Essex NHS Foundation Trust will receive the subsidised rate.